What is the highest-paying symbol in Dragon Link?

 - Form winning combinations on active paylines

-- Multiplier values listed in the paytable
+- Pay values listed in the paytable

 - Highest-paying: top theme icon (Dragon Gate, Buddha, Tiger, etc.)